ziniriccardo/Proton-range-in-a-material/README.md

 ## Project Structure
 The project is divided into different files

 •	In [bragg_peak.py](/bragg_peak.py) there is the main function which compute Bethe Bloch, ranges and energies values.
-After its execution arrays are saved for analysis.
+After its execution arrays are saved for making plots.

-•	In [testing.py](/testing.py) are present few tests for the main function in order to control cases with special input parameters and control result of range for a known case.

 •	In [materials.txt](/materials.txt) there are all input parameters for particle and target material and local paths for the array data and for the plots.
-To make the example a 100 MeV proton into a Carbon target was choosen.

-•	In [compile_bragg.py](/compile_bragg.py) there is the main part of the simulation: it computes the main function using parameters in input from materials.txt file.
-And a final terminal output which confirms that all worked properly printing out the result.
+•	In [compile_bragg.py](/compile_bragg.py) recall the main function to make the computation using parameters in input from materials.txt file.
+A final terminal output which confirms that all worked properly printing out the result.

 •	In [plot.py](/plot.py) there are the two final plots settings.
 Stopping power and energy in function of range of the particle.
 Using configparser data are loaded form the saved arrays.

+•	In [testing.py](/testing.py) are present few tests for the main function in order to control cases with special input parameters and campare the result of range for a known case.

 Final plots for a proton energy of 100 MeV: